-- (2) discount, except as permitted in this section;
+- (2) discount, except as otherwise permitted in this section;

 - (3) customer loyalty programs;

 - (4) loans of money;

 - (5) premiums;

-- (6) rebates; - (7) royalties;

-(8) free cannabis product of any kind, except as permitted by this section;

-(9) preferential shelf space or displays; and

-(10) treats or services of any nature whatsoever, except:

-(i) a discount that is not more than one percent for payment on or before 10 days from date of shipment of such cannabis; or

-(ii) such agreements and services as are authorized in this section or which may be authorized by a license issued pursuant to the Cannabis Law.
+- (6) rebates; - (7) royalties; - (8) free cannabis product of any kind, except as otherwise permitted by this section; - (9) preferential shelf space or displays; and - (10) treats or services of any nature whatsoever, except: - (i) a discount, that is not in excess of more than one per centum percent for payment on or before ten10 days from date of shipment of such cannabis; or - (ii) such agreements and services as are authorized in this Section section or which may be authorized by a license issued pursuant to the Cannabis Law.

-(f) Licensees are prohibited from requiring the purchase of other products or services by other licensees as a condition of a transaction of cannabis or cannabis products.
+$(\underline{\theta})$ (e)Licensees are prohibited from requiring the purchase of other products or services by other licensees as a condition of a transaction of cannabis or cannabis products.
 Products and services include, but are not limited to, other cannabis or cannabis products or brands, merchandise, cannabis paraphernalia, property, software or applications, or services.

-(g) A nursery, cultivator, processor, microbusiness, cooperative, distributor, ROD, or ROND may provide free samples of cannabis products to negotiate a sale to a retail dispensary or on-site consumption licensee premises that does not currently carry the cannabis product being sampled.
-Such licensees shall abide by any sample limits set by the Office and shall record the amount, transfer, and receipt of each cannabis product sample in the licensee's inventory tracking system in accordance with pursuant to the requirements set forth in section 125.8 of this Title.
+(g) (d)A nursery, cultivator, processor, microbusiness, cooperative, distributor, ROD, or ROND may provide free samples of cannabis products to negotiate a sale to a retail dispensary or on-site consumption licensee premises that does not currently carry the brand, type, or form of the cannabis product being sampled.
+Such licensees shall abide by any sample limits set by the Office and shall record the amount, transfer, and receipt of each cannabis product sample in the licensee's inventory tracking system in accordance with pursuant to the requirements set forth in Part 125section 125.8 of this Title.
 The sample shall be clearly labeled as a "retailer sample" and recorded and tracked on a transport manifest.
 The receiving licensee shall receive the "retailer sample" in the inventory tracking system prior to sampling the cannabis product.
-All other packaging and labeling requirements in this Title shall apply.
+All other packaging and labeling requirements in this ChapterTitle shall apply.
 The retailer sample may be useable by the retailer and employees of a retailer but shall not be sold or given away to cannabis consumers.

-(h) A nursery, cultivator, processor, microbusiness, cooperative, distributor, ROD, or ROND may provide retailers or on-site consumption licenses and their employees with cannabis merchandise of nominal value as determined by the Office.
-These items can only bear the brand of a licensee.
+(h) (e)A distributornursery, cultivator, processor, microbusiness, cooperative, distributor, ROD, or ROND may provide retailers or on-site consumption licenses and their employees with branded promotional itemscannabis merchandise of nominal value as determined by the Office.
+These items can only bear imprinted advertisements of such licensees the brand of a licensee.
 The items may not be forwarded on and given to retail customers, through purchase or giveaway.